Manu2497/User-eXperience-Design-Project-Work/README.md

 ## The project

-The project objective was applying User Experience Desing principles and processess to design and improve both the physical and UI interfaces of a driver control monitor inside a New Holland tractor (CNH group).
+The project objective was applying User Experience Design principles and processes to design and improve both the physical and UI interfaces of a driver control monitor inside a New Holland tractor (CNH group).
 The proposed problem was based on a real project done by the university research lab [Xilab](https://www.xilab.unimore.it/) in collaboration with the CNH group.

 **Example of a modern tractor control monitor and cloche**